hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010g-t.md

 {% include_relative ont-nokia-useful-command.md %}

+## Notes for Openreach ONT ##

+Serial speed is 9600 8n1.
+Serial is iactive until the reset button is held down for ~30 seconds, then it'll break into the ONT> command line.
+There is no running webserver.
+Telnet and Dropbear are running (if you disable the firewall) but no login is configured, so not useful.

 # Miscellaneous Links
 - [MIB file parser](https://github.com/nanomad/nokia-ont-mib-parser) for NOKIA's GPON ONTs (*helps you parsing the .mib file located in `/mnt/rwdir`*)
 - [ispreview.co.uk](https://www.ispreview.co.uk/index.php/2022/09/pictured-openreachs-future-2-5gbps-ont-for-fttp-broadband.html)